tonka3000/vscode-raycast/README.md

 - ✅ Raycast Tree-view for easy navigation
 - ✅ Auto Completion for script directives
 - ✅ Open the Extension Issues Dashboard
+- ✅ Add Swift support with one command

 ## Requirements